GLIMS-RGI/rgi_user_guide/_sources/02_regions_definition.md

 **Region boundary and name changes:**

 - The region boxes for region `01` (Alaska) used to encompass some islands in the Bering Sea East of Kamtchatka.
 One of the two boxes, part of subregion `01-03` Alaska Peninsula (Aleutians), contains no glaciers (and probably hasn't for a long time) and is now removed.
-- Subregion `05-11` (Greenland Ice Sheet) has been removed since it was coarsely defined and the RGI does not include the ice sheet proper.
+- Subregion `05-11` (Greenland Ice Sheet) was removed since it was coarsely defined and the RGI does not include the ice sheet proper.
-- The southern boundary of region `12` (Caucasus and Middle East) has been shifted south by 2° (from 32°N to 30°N) to encompass a cluster of glaciers which were previously not included.
+- The southern boundary of region `12` (Caucasus and Middle East) was shifted south by 2° (from 32°N to 30°N) to encompass a cluster of glaciers which were previously not included.
 - Region `19` ("Antarctic and Subantarctic") was split into two first-order regions.
 Region `19` now solely includes the islands in the periphery of Antarctica, and was renamed to "Subantarctic and Antarctic Islands".
 A new region `20`, ("Antarctic Mainland") was added to encompass the remaining subregion ("Antarctic Ice Sheet", previously `19-31` and now `20-01`), but it presently contains no glaciers in the RGI (nor has the corresponding former subregion `19-31` in all previous RGI versions).
-- Region names in the region shapefiles (and therefore of the associated RGI product files) have been harmonized to reflect the most commonly used version in various documents and publications of the RGI.
-"Arctic Canada, North" and "Arctic Canada, South" have been renamed "Arctic Canada North" and "Arctic Canada South" (comma removed).
-The four regions in Asia ("North", "Central", "South West" and "South East") were renamed to "North Asia", "Central Asia", "South Asia West" and "South Asia East".
+- Region names in the region shapefiles (and therefore of the associated RGI product files) were harmonized to reflect the most commonly used version in various documents and publications of the RGI.
+"Arctic Canada, North" and "Arctic Canada, South" have been renamed "Arctic Canada North" and "Arctic Canada South" (comma removed), respectively.
+The four regions in Asia ("North", "Central", "South West" and "South East") were renamed to "North Asia", "Central Asia", "South Asia West" and "South Asia East", respectively.
 With this change, none of the regions and subregions in RGI 7.0 have a comma in their name.

 **Technical changes:**

 - The data type of the `rgi_code` attribute in the first-order region file is now `str` (instead of `int`).
 The `rgi_code` now has a leading zero, for example `02` instead of `2`.
 - All abbreviations in the second-order regions file have been replaced by their full name (e.g. "East Central" instead of "EC")
 - The first-order and second-order region files now have a field called `long_code` which contains a string representing the full region name, using the lowercase with underscores format (e.g. `02_western_canada_usa`).
 This field is used to name the corresponding RGI shapefiles.
-- The `WGMS_CODE` column has been deleted from all files.
+- The `WGMS_CODE` column was deleted from all files.
-- The `RGI_CODE` column is now called `o1region` (first order files) and `o2region` (second-order files)
+- The `RGI_CODE` column is now called `o1region` (first order files) and `o2region` (second-order files).

 ```{admonition} Additional details: RGI regions version history